andrey-zherikov/argparse/README.md

   * `Config.namedArgChar` is replaced with `Config.shortNamePrefix` and `Config.longNamePrefix`.

+  * `Config.stylingMode` remains unchanged even if it was set to `autodetect`.
+One should check `ansiStylingArgument.stdoutStyling` or `ansiStylingArgument.stderrStyling` to determine whether styling should be enabled.

 * `Style.namedArgumentName` is renamed to `Style.argumentName`.

 * Underlying type of `ansiStylingArgument` argument is changed.
+It supports detection and tracking of styling for stdout and stderr
+  separately: use `ansiStylingArgument.stdoutStyling` and `ansiStylingArgument.stderrStyling` for this.
-It can now be directly cast to boolean instead comparing against `Config.StylingMode`.
+  Also it can be cast to boolean which is an equivalent to `ansiStylingArgument.stdoutStyling`.

   So if you use it:
   ```d